-The Shoe Surgeon, aka Dominic Ciambrone, is the LA-based cobbler-turned-shoe-creator behind some of the world’s most sought-after bespoke sneakers.
-In our exclusive series of video tutorials, we give you a unique insight into some of the core techniques used by Dominic and his Surgeon Studios team to create their 1/1 custom sneakers.
+The Shoe Surgeon, aka Dominic Ciambrone, is the LA-based cobbler-turned-shoe-creator behind some of the world’s most sought-after bespoke trainers.
+In our exclusive series of video tutorials, we give you a unique insight into some of the core techniques used by Dominic and his Surgeon Studios team to create their 1/1 custom trainers.

 In episode 3, Jake – the Lead Painter Shoe Surgeon at Surgeon Studios – walks us through the basics of how to dye shoe soles using coffee.
 Watch the full video below and keep reading for more in-depth instructions.

-FARFETCH X THE SHOE SURGEON: EPISODE 3 – HOW TO DYE SNEAKER SOLES WITH COFFEE
+FARFETCH X THE SHOE SURGEON: EPISODE 3 – HOW TO DYE TRAINER SOLES WITH COFFEE

-Custom-Dyeing Your Sneaker Soles With Coffee: Before You Begin
+Custom-Dyeing Your Trainer Soles With Coffee: Before You Begin

 Container (large enough for 1-2 soles and enough liquid to fully submerge)

 What material soles are best for dyeing:

 ‘Soft material soles work best, such as the Ultra Boost foam sole, for example,' says Dominic Ciambrone.
 ‘You can still dye hard rubber soles, but you might experience fading over time.’

 Other household liquids that are good for use as dyes:

 ‘You can also use dark staining liquids such as wine or cranberry juice to achieve a very light tint.’